 You will learn principles that will allow you to quickly adapt to many technology changes in your future career.
-You will learn data science hands-on, to not only understand state-of-theart, but also apply it.
+You will learn data science hands-on, not only to understand state-of-the-art, but also apply it.

-We have a diverse cohort of students you will easily integrate into.
 Dedicated students run our Data Science Club hosting many talks from data science leaders and running networking events.
 Our vibrant industry advisory group connects students with our local industry through guest lectures, projects, events, and internships.